-Durable, rugged, and ready to take on every drop, rock garden, and rowdy root section your little grom can find, the Prevelo Zulu is a true warrior at heart.
-With a 66° head tube angle and an 100mm air fork, the Zulu bombs downhill for breakfast and then pulls out its 10-speed, 11-48t cassette for a power climb back up during lunch.
+Durable, rugged, and ready to take on every drop, rock garden, and rowdy root section your little shredder can find, the Prevelo Zulu is a true warrior at heart.
+With a 66° head tube angle and an 100mm air fork, the Zulu bombs downhill for breakfast and then pulls out its 10-speed, 11-48t cassette for a power climb back up for lunch.

 When things really get rowdy, the Zulu’s hydraulic disc brakes with dual 160 mm rotors are equipped for the task, while its tubeless-ready setup allows for lower PSI’s to keep traction flowing.
 As icing on the cake, the Zulu is dropper post compatible.

-Designed for more aggressive and adventurous riders, if your little grom eagerly seeks out jump lines and is waking you up bright and early to hit the trails, the Zulu is their perfect partner in crime.
+Designed for more aggressive and adventurous riders, if your little daredevil eagerly seeks out jump lines and is waking you up bright and early to hit the trails, the Zulu is their perfect partner in crime.